altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Thank, thank you."<br/>

 Regis was hugged and stumbled backwards as he was being pushed.
-He tripped over a pile of documents and fell.
+He tripped over a pile of documents and fell.<br/>

 "Ah!?"<br/>

 "Mr. Regis~~"<br/>

 This is bad...
-If I don't clean that up.
+If I don't clean that up.<br/>

 Now is not the time to think about that!

-When Regis focused on the present again, Elin was riding on top of him.
+When Regis focused on the present again, Elin was riding on top of him.<br/>

 "Ah, eh?"<br/>